 - Just about every Fighting Game that features weapons will have this even worse—the weapon won't leave your grip even after death or knockout.
 Whether it's Yoshimitsu's sword, or Maxi's nunchaku, they hold on to the bitter end, and beyond.

 - Interestingly played with in the UFC games.
-Instead of a weapon though, whenever someone is defeated, they spit out their mouthpiece.
+Instead of a weapon though, whenever someone is defeated, they spit out their mouthpiece — even if the winning blow by all rights shouldn't have knocked it free.

 - Undercover Cops featured enemy grunts who wielded broken bottles, knives, short handled battle axes, torches, and baseball bats.
 Upon killing them, they do not drop their weapons.